xw2519/intro2ML_coursework1/README.md

 - Sijun You [CID: 01747112]
 - Xin Wang [CID: 01735352]

+### Features

+- The program saves all plots of decision trees and confusion matrices in the [output](output) folder.
+- All evaluation metrics are saved to the the [output](output) folder.
+- Random seed is required to be specified by the user.
+This is done in order to allow the user to replicate a result if the random seed is known.

 ### Usage
 To start the interactive program, run the Python file: [app.py](app.py).